INTERPOS module and

 Vector xout:

-interpos(XIN,YIN,NIN,NOUT,tension,xout,yout,youtp,youtpp,youtint,nbc,ybc,sigma,option,info)
+SUBROUTINE interpos(XIN,YIN,NIN,NOUT,tension,xout,yout,youtp,youtpp,youtint,nbc,ybc,sigma,option,info)

 Scalar xout: